quii/learn-go-with-tests/app-intro.md

 New concepts will be introduced to help facilitate writing great code but most of the new material will be learning what can be accomplished from Go's standard library.

-By the end of this you should have a strong grasp as to how to iteratively write an application in Go, backed by tests.
+By the end of this, you should have a strong grasp as to how to iteratively write an application in Go, backed by tests.

 - [HTTP server](http-server.md) - We will create an application which listens to HTTP requests and responds to them.
-- [JSON, routing and embedding](json.md) - We will make our endpoints return JSON, explore how to do routing and learn about type embedding.
+- [JSON, routing and embedding](json.md) - We will make our endpoints return JSON and explore how to do routing.
-- [IO ](io.md) - We will persist and read our data from disk and we'll cover sorting data.
+- [IO and sorting](io.md) - We will persist and read our data from disk and we'll cover sorting data.
-- [Command line](command-line.md) - We will create a new program leveraging the code we've made so far to make a command line interface.
-This will involve us restructuring our project to support multiple binaries
-- [Time](time.md) - We will schedule some activities that happen at different times depending on user input.
+- [Command line & project structure](command-line.md) - Support multiple applications from one code base and read input from command line.
+- [Time](time.md) - using the `time` package to schedule activities.
+- [WebSockets](websockets.md) - learn how to write and test a server that uses WebSockets.